GKnirps/ukidek/year-04.md

 While waiting for the metal industry to take off, I started preparing some stuff for our glass and ceramics production.
 I dug out two rooms to collect sand and clay, another room for the workshops with the tools for collection and a new area for leather and cloth processing.
 I already ordered to make some bags for collecting sand.

 Now I only need a potter and a glassmaker.
-I already have someone in mind as potter, but for glassmaking… well, where is my lit of citizens?
+I already have someone in mind as potter, but for glassmaking… well, where is my list of citizens?
 Eeny, meeny, miny, moe…

 ### 5th Limestone, 253